openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. -  Nullable reference types with the default value *null* (see :ref:`Literals`).

-All other types, including reference types and enumeration types, have no default values.
+All other types, including reference types, enumeration types, and type parameters have no default values.
 Variables of such types must be initialized explicitly with a value before the first use of a type.

 ..
 Default values of primitive types are as follows: